ay0408/Central-PM/README.md

 ## Important Notes
 The enhanced CPM is "privacy-optimized" under the condition that a value in a range closr to the true result is output with a higher probability (as in the original PM).
 Discussion on the handling and necessity of this constraint will need to be advanced in the future while taking into account the analysis accuracy as well.
 At that time, the forms of the probability density functions in staircase mechanisms [[Geng et al., 2015](https://doi.org/10.1109/JSTSP.2015.2425831), [Kulesza et al, 2025](https://proceedings.mlr.press/v258/kulesza25a.html)] may also be of reference.

 Ultimately, we aim to construct the truly optimized mechanism beyond the PM framework, using this study as a base point.

 ## Future Directions
+・A more detailed analysis of the shape of the probability density function when $\epsilon$ is extremely small or $m$ is extremely large may be beneficial.
+For example, further deepening the theoretical discussion in Section IV.A and the supplementary material and considering deformations of the staircase-like portion of the probability density function (such as making it asymmetric) would be possible future directions.

+・Refining the method of determining the value of $b$. (e.g., Representing it as a function of $m$ and $\epsilon$.)

-・Incorporating the concept of smooth (local) sensitivity for generating noise more in line with reality.
+・Incorporating the concept of smooth (or local) sensitivity for generating noise more in line with reality.

 ・Improving the heuristic algorithm by performing a detailed theoretical analysis and developing methods for a larger $k$.

 ・Considering situations where there are non-independent queries.
-(The computational complexity might be reduced by lowering the number of dimensions.)

-・Refining the method of determining the value of $b$. (e.g., Representing it as a function of $m$ and $\epsilon$.)

 ・Finding appropriate initial values and bounds when solving optimization problems.
 (Actually, 'Positive directional derivative for linesearch' situation often occurs, so the results in our experiments may not be truly optimal.
 We do not yet know how to deal with this, and this will be another important future issue.)